 Where: MSU AgBioResearch Station, 9302 Portland Road, Clarksville, MI 48815

-What: Grafting 101 by Mike Dority and then hands-on grafting of apple and pear trees to take home.
-There were several other experienced grafters for individual instruction at the class.
+What: Grafting 101 class time and then hands-on grafting of apple, pear, persimmon and pawpaw trees in the afternoon to take home.

-Cost: $10 donation to cover rootstocks and supplies.
+Cost: $10 donation to cover rootstocks and supplies for two trees.

-Farm Tours: If you would like to offer your farm/orchard or nursery as a possible location for MNFGA to tour in the future, please contact Dennis Strahle or send an email to MichiganNutGrower@gmail.com.
+Farm Tours: If you would be willing to offer your farm/orchard or nursery as a possible location for MNFGA to tour in the future, please contact Dennis Strahle or send an email to MichiganNutGrower@gmail.com.
 MNFGA reimburses expenses incurred to support a tour/visit.